Small Tight Aspect Ratio Tokamak

-The Small Tight Aspect Ratio Tokamak, or START was a nuclear fusion experiment that used magnetic confinement to hold plasma.
+The Small Tight Aspect Ratio Tokamak (START) was a nuclear fusion experiment that used magnetic confinement to hold plasma.
 START was the first full-sized machine to use the spherical tokamak design, which aimed to greatly reduce the aspect ratio of the traditional tokamak design.

 The experiment began at the Culham Science Centre in the United Kingdom in 1990 and was retired in 1998.
 It was built as a low cost design, largely using parts already available to the START team.
 The START experiment revolutionized the tokamak by changing the previous toroidal shape into a tighter, almost spherical, doughnut shape.
 The new shape increased efficiency by reducing the cost over the conventional design, while the field required to maintain a stable plasma was a factor of 10 less.

 Construction

 The main components that comprised START included the support structure, pulse transformer, vacuum tank, toroidal and poloidal field coils, and a limiter.
 The support structure positioned and supported the vacuum tank which also shared the same spherical center as the large pulse transformer.
 The main role of the pulse transformer was to provide the current for the toroidal field coils which was supplied through fifteen iron cores that were spirally wound from a .03 millimeter iron strip.
 The toroidal field coil was a central conductor made of copper on the axis of the vacuum tank, and was attached to the vacuum tank through copper limbs covered by insulated clamps.
 START had six poloidal field coils within the vacuum tank and were encased in 3 millimeter stainless steel cases.
 The poloidal coils were supported from the base of the tank and each could be adjusted as necessary.
 The vacuum tank was the primary vessel where experiments take place; it was cylindrical in shape and was divided into three sections.
 The tank offered numerous ports for the attachment of pumps and diagnostics.
 A graphite limiter was positioned around the central stainless steel tube and this provided a simple way to measure the innermost edge of the plasma during experiments.